loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 * remove: Delete elements from set
 * union: Return the intersection of two sets
 * difference: Return the difference of two sets
-* subset: Determine whether a certain set is a subset of another set<br>
+* subset: Determine whether a certain set is a subset of another set

 **Example:**
 ```
 function MySet() {